Frequently Asked Questions about the Social Security Trust Funds

 The Social Security Trust Funds are the Old-Age and Survivors Insurance (OASI) and the Disability Insurance (DI) Trust Funds.
 These funds are accounts managed by the Department of the Treasury.
 They serve two purposes: (1) they provide an accounting mechanism for tracking all income to and disbursements from the trust funds, and (2) they hold the accumulated asset reserves.
 These accumulated reserves provide automatic spending authority to pay benefits.
 The Social Security Act limits trust fund expenditures to benefits and administrative costs.

 Benefits to retired workers and their families, and to families of deceased workers, are paid from the OASI Trust Fund.
 Benefits to disabled workers and their families are paid from the DI Trust Fund.
-Benefit payments accounted for more than 98 percent of the total cost of the combined OASI and DI funds in calendar year 2019.
+Benefit payments accounted for about 99 percent of the total cost of the combined OASI and DI funds in calendar year 2021.

 A Board of Trustees oversees the financial operations of the trust funds.
 The Board reports annually to the Congress on the financial status of the trust funds.